 In August 2015, NAST announced its intention to begin a multi-year comprehensive review of its standards.
 This process, now underway, is intended to focus on the following groups of standards currently found in the NAST Handbook: Graduate Programs, Undergraduate Programs, Non-Degree-Granting Programs, Two-Year Programs, applicable Appendices, and Purposes and Operations.
-NAST began this review in fall 2015 by opening consideration of its graduate standards; the review of undergraduate standards began in fall 2016.
-In September 2017, NAST began a review of standards for non-degree-granting programs.
+NAST began this review in Fall 2015 by opening consideration of its graduate standards; the review of undergraduate standards began in Fall 2016; the review of non-degree-granting standards began in Fall 2017.
+Continuing its multiyear review of accreditation standards, in February of 2019 NAST began a review of standards pertaining to purposes and operations, two-year degree-granting programs, and applicable appendices.
 Mailings, which included the text under review and instructions regarding the submission of comments, were distributed to accredited institutional members including administrators, faculty, staff and students; non- and potential member institutions; the higher education community including regional, specialized, and national accreditors; related organizations and associations; and the general public.
-Although particular focus is devoted to the non-degree-granting standards at this time, the standards as a whole remain open for comment.
+Although particular focus is devoted at this time to standards pertaining to purposes and operations, two-year degree-granting programs, and applicable appendices, the standards as a whole remain open for comment.
 This is particularly important, as there are relationships between and among standards.
 Consideration of these relationships will be included in review conversations, and used to inform ongoing and later phases of the comprehensive review process.

-Subsequent to the comment period pertaining to the standards for non-degree-granting programs, NAST will hold an Open Hearing during its 53rd Annual Meeting in Portland, Oregon.
+Subsequent to the comment period, NAST will hold an Open Hearing during its 54th Annual Meeting in Minneapolis, Minnesota.
 Feedback collected during the open comment period, as well as that collected during the Open Hearing, will be reviewed by the National Office staff and considered as appropriate by the applicable bodies within NAST.
 Individuals should feel free to contact the office of the Executive Director at any time if views are held that would assist the Association in this review process and its ongoing work.

 An amended Handbook typically is released annually just after each Annual Meeting.
-The NAST Handbook 2018-19 is expected later this spring.
+The NAST Handbook 2019-20 is expected later this spring.
 Handbooks released just after Annual Meetings include any standards changes approved by the membership, Board of Directors, and/or Commission as appropriate during the most recent meeting, as well as any amendments approved between Annual Meetings.
-Official notices regarding the proposed revision to the Handbook were disseminated January 26, 2018 and February 28, 2018.
+Official notices regarding the proposed revisions to the Handbook were disseminated January 21, 2019 and February 26, 2019.
 Following these two open and public official comment periods, the proposed revisions are slated for votes by the appropriate bodies during this Annual Meeting.